jelmer/dulwich/CONTRIBUTING.md

 Merge requests
 --------------
-Please either send pull requests to the author (jelmer@jelmer.uk) or create new pull requests on GitHub.
+Please either send pull requests to the maintainer (jelmer@jelmer.uk) or create new pull requests on GitHub.

 Licensing